lawrencemcdaniel-dot-com/html/sustainableimpactfund.com/wp-content/plugins/slide-anything/readme.txt

 == Frequently Asked Questions ==

-= How do I insert `Slide Anything` sliders into my WordPress pages or posts? =
+= How do I insert 'Slide Anything' sliders into my WordPress pages or posts? =

 There are two ways to do this.
 If you are using the visual editor to edit a page or post, you will see a `Slide Anything Sliders` button/icon in the toolbar of the editor.
 Click this button and a popup will be displayed containing a list of sliders that you have created.
 Select the title of a slider within this list and click `OK` to insert the shortcode for the selected slider into your page or post content.